Toyota GR010 Hybrid: 2021

+The No. 7 car was the first Hypercar to win the 24 Hours of Le Mans and both FIA World Endurance Championship titles.

 For the GR010 Hybrid's debut season, Toyota maintained their driver lineup unchanged from the 2019–20 FIA World Endurance Championship, with Kamui Kobayashi, Mike Conway and José María López in car #7 and Sébastien Buemi, Kazuki Nakajima, and Brendon Hartley in car #8.
 Nyck de Vries remained as test driver, with Ryō Hirakawa joining him in development duties halfway through the year.

 The 2021 WEC season was a complete success for Toyota and the GR010 Hybrid, with the car winning all 6 races of its debut season, securing pole position and fastest lap at 5 of them and having both cars in the podium at every race except Monza, where the #8 car had reliability issues.
 With the win in the first leg of the Bahrain double-header finale Toyota secured the Hypercar World Endurance Championship.
 Furthermore, at the 2021 24 Hours of Le Mans, Toyota would secure their fourth straight overall win in the event and the first for the #7 crew of Conway, Kobayashi and López, who would go on to repeat as World Endurance Drivers' Champions at the end of the year.